ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~

-If a response contains both the Retry-After and the RateLimit-Reset fields, the RateLimit-Reset field value SHOULD reference the same point in time as the Retry-After field value.
+If a response contains both the Retry-After and the RateLimit-Reset header fields, the RateLimit-Reset header field value SHOULD reference the same point in time as the Retry-After field value.

-When using a policy involving more than one time window, the server MUST reply with the RateLimit fields related to the time window with the lower RateLimit-Remaining field values.
+When using a policy involving more than one time window, the server MUST reply with the RateLimit header fields related to the time window with the lower RateLimit-Remaining header field values.

-A service using RateLimit fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between RateLimit-Remaining and RateLimit-Reset field values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.
+A service using RateLimit header fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between RateLimit-Remaining and RateLimit-Reset header field values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.

-Under certain conditions, a server MAY artificially lower RateLimit field values between subsequent requests, e.g. to respond to Denial of Service attacks or in case of resource saturation.
+Under certain conditions, a server MAY artificially lower RateLimit header field values between subsequent requests, e.g. to respond to Denial of Service attacks or in case of resource saturation.

-Servers usually establish whether the request is in-quota before creating a response, so the RateLimit field values should be already available in that moment.
-Nonetheless servers MAY decide to send the RateLimit fields in a trailer section.

 ## Performance Considerations

-Servers are not required to return RateLimit fields in every response, and clients need to take this into account.
-For example, an implementer concerned with performance might provide RateLimit fields only when a given quota is going to expire.
+Servers are not required to return RateLimit header fields in every response, and clients need to take this into account.
+For example, an implementer concerned with performance might provide RateLimit header fields only when a given quota is going to expire.

 Implementers concerned with response fields' size, might take into account their ratio with respect to the content length, or use header-compression HTTP features such as {{?HPACK=RFC7541}}.

 # Client Behavior {#receiving-fields}

-The RateLimit fields can be used by clients to determine whether the associated request respected the server's quota policy, and as an indication of whether subsequent requests will.
+The RateLimit header fields can be used by clients to determine whether the associated request respected the server's quota policy, and as an indication of whether subsequent requests will.
 However, the server might apply other criteria when servicing future requests, and so the quota policy may not completely reflect whether they will succeed.

 For example, a successful response with the following fields: